Bargaining with Absentmindedness: Introduction

-We also consider some alternative bargaining protocols.
-For instance, if the absentminded party makes offers, our characterization results do not change much.
-However, an equilibrium with delay can only be sustained for intermediate values of $\delta$.
-The cognizant (non-absentminded) party always accepts offers in the final period of the game, so when players are sufficiently patient the absentminded player will make greedy offers, even if they are rejected with high probability in period $1$.
+I also consider some alternative bargaining protocols.
+For instance, if the absentminded party makes offers, the characterization results do not change much.
+However, an equilibrium with delay can only be sustained for intermediate discount factors.
+The cognizant (non-absentminded) respondent always accepts offers in the final period of the game, so when players are sufficiently patient the absentminded player will make greedy offers, even if they are rejected with high probability in period $1$.
 This difference in results is due to the fact that the cognizant player never allows a deal to fall through when she responds to offers.
-The key force behind delay in the settings we consider is absentmindedness, rather than the specifics of the bargaining game.
+If both parties are absentminded, the results are qualitatively similar.